john-guerra/navio/README.md

 # Navio

 **Navio** is a d3 visualization widget to help summarizing, exploring and navigating large datasets.
+It supports three main interactions, click on a header to sort the data, click on a value to select it, or drag to select a range.
 ![Navio Demo with the MoMa Collection](Navio_MomaExplorer.gif)

 ## Use it with Shipyard: